Community Mediation Program#

 Mediators are neutral third parties who do not take sides & do not advocate for one side or the other.
 Also, mediators cannot give legal advice.
 They listen, reflect back what they’re hearing each side say, and help keep the conversation civil and productive.
 If you reach an agreement, the mediators will type up the terms of the agreement for all parties to sign.

-We schedule mediation sessions for a 2-hour block of time in a safe, neutral City meeting room at a time that works for both you and the other involved people.
+We schedule mediation sessions for a 2-hour block of time either in-person in a safe, neutral City meeting room or online at a time that works for both you and the other involved people.

 The attendees will be three volunteer mediators, you, any other involved people, and any pre-approved support persons.